 Persian Sweet Lemon Tree Information and Care

-Our Persian sweet lemon tree is grown in standard, semi-dwarf, and dwarf form.
-The semi-dwarf and standard citrus tree has a single trunk and branch out to form a canopy.
-Dwarf citrus are topped low, as a result grow as a bush.
+Our Persian Sweet Lemon tree is grown in Standard, Semi-Dwarf, and Dwarf forms.
+This Semi-Dwarf and Standard citrus tree has a single trunk and branches out to form a canopy.
+Dwarf citrus are topped low, and as a result they grow as a bush.
 These are great for pots!
 Although a citrus tree can grow over 20 feet tall, most prune to keep them short.
-Therefore, many grow sweet lemon trees 9 – 15 feet tall.
+Therefore, many people grow sweet lemon trees 9 – 15 feet tall.
 When it comes to spacing, plant citrus trees as close as 9 feet apart.
 Provide more space to allow for larger growth.
-A great choice for the home garden.
-Its small size will serve as a beautiful ornamental, as well as provide many fruit.
+A great choice for the home garden, its small size will serve as a beautiful ornamental, as well as provide many fruit.

 How To Plant, Water, and Fertilize A Sweet Lemon Citrus Tree

-Plant a Persian sweet lemon tree in the full sun.
-Amends with high quality planting mix and fertilizer in soil that drains well.
+Plant a Persian Sweet Lemon tree in the full sun.
+It amends with high quality planting mix and fertilizer in soil that drains well.
 Water a newly planted tree twice per week during the Spring through Summer.
-Water once per week in the Fall and Winter, while the weather is cool.
+Water once per week in the Fall and Winter while the weather is cool.
 Consequently, trees in hot climates or sandy soils may need water more frequently.